ucberkeley/savio-training-intro-2016/intro.md

 You can move files to and from your laptop using the Google Drive app.

 There are also some third-party tools for copying files to/from Google Drive, though I've found them to be a bit klunky.
-This is why I'd recommend using Box for workflows at this point.
+This is why we recommend using Box for workflows at this point.
 However, BRC is also working (short-term) on making Globus available for transfer to/from bDrive, though it's not available yet.

 # Software modules